 COVID-19 UPDATE: As a community, we are currently experiencing unprecedented circumstances, and with that comes uncertainty, stress and setback.
 We mustn’t forget, however, that these times are also extremely difficult…

-Writing an effective creative writing piece is developed merely through continuous practice.
-However, below are some helpful guidelines which will assist you in achieving maximum marks in the creative writing component of the HSC.
+Writing an effective creative writing piece is developed through continuous practice.
+However, below are some helpful guidelines that will assist you in achieving maximum marks in the creative writing component of the HSC.

 - Respond to a stimulus image/s